agnesrodhe/EBikes-Backend/RESTAPI.md

 ## TERMS OF USE

 <p>By using our API you must also accept our terms of use.
-WEBIKES API can be used for both training (developers) and for rental companies, with only one big term, RESPECT the Api and use it for good purposes only. </p>
+WEBIKES API can be used for both training purposes (developers) and for rental companies, with only one big term, RESPECT the Api and use it for good purposes only. </p>

 ## Authentication

-<p>Our API uses both OAUTH 2.0 for sign in with github and authentication in the for of JWT token.
-Most of our routes are secured with middlewares, meaning you need a valid JWT token set as a cookie to be able to pass through the middleware and to the endpoint.</p>
+<p>Our API uses both OAUTH 2.0 for sign in with github and authentication in the form of JWT token.
+Most of our routes are secured with middlewares, meaning you need a valid JWT token set as a cookie to be able to pass through the middleware and to the endpoint.
+The Cookie will only be set once you logged in with our API's login system or through Github OAuth</p>

 ## TESTS